 As the owner of the national e-infrastructure, Sigma2 bears a vital strategic responsibility for systems and services, overseeing the complex landscape of large-scale data and computational science.

 One of our key objectives is to strongly emphasis procuring new HPC and storage equipment.
 We are also engaged in development projects aimed at enhancing the national services.

-The current strategy is a dual-track HPC system service, with a new system being installed every second year, assuming a four-year operational lifetime of each system.
+Our current strategy involves a dual-track HPC system service, wherein a new system is installed every second year, with each system expected to have a four-year operational lifetime.

-Both systems is installed at NTNU in Trondheim.
+Both systems are installed at NTNU in Trondheim.